kabarton62/NetworkingLabs/eth_switch/lab1_practice/README.md

 docker0                 8000.0242d9304a43           no
 ```
+### **Examining network traffic**

-6. We can use **tcpdump** to examine the traffic on an interface, or on a bridge.
+6. Use **tcpdump** to examine the traffic on an interface, or on a bridge.
 Tcpdump captures packets on the interface and either displays them in the terminal or writes them to a file.
 Capture packets on clab-br1 and display them.
 ```
 $ sudo tcpdump -i clab-br1